By train to South Tyrol

 Current restrictions on rail transport

-Due to important modernization work along the railway lines in the Pustertal and Vinschgau valleys, train journeys are currently not possible without restrictions:
+Due to important modernization work along the railway lines in the Pustertal, Vinschgau and Etschtal valleys, train journeys are not always possible without restrictions:

-- From Switzerland or Innsbruck, there are replacement buses (B400 from Brixen) along the railway line between Franzensfeste and Bruneck.
-This line will be closed from 15 December 2024 to 13 December 2025.
+• Franzensfeste-Bruneck: Coming from Switzerland or Innsbruck, there are replacement buses from Brixen (B400) along the closed railway line in Pustertal to Bruneck.
+This line is closed from 15 December 2024 to 13 December 2025.

 Mobility on site